airalab/robonomics-smarthome/zigbee2MQTT.md

 ## Mosquitto MQTT broker

-Now you neet to install MQTT broker to Raspberry:
+For this method, you neet to install MQTT broker to the Raspberry Pi:

 ```bash
 sudo apt update
 sudo apt install mosquitto mosquitto-clients
 ```
-Mosquitto will run automatically after installation.
+The Mosquitto program will run automatically after installation.

 ## Zigbee2MQTT setup

-If you have JetHome USB JetStick Z2 it already has necessary firmware so you don't need to flash it.
-But if you have another adapter firstly you need to flash it with zigbee2MQTT software.
-You can find instructions for you device [here](https://www.zigbee2mqtt.io/information/supported_adapters.html).
+If you have the JetHome USB JetStick Z2 it will already have the necessary firmware so you don't need to flash it.
+However, if you have another adapter the first thing you need to flash it with zigbee2MQTT software.
+You can find instructions for your device [here](https://www.zigbee2mqtt.io/information/supported_adapters.html).

-Then we need to install ziqbee2mqtt software on Raspberry.
+Then we need to install the ziqbee2mqtt software on the  Raspberry PI.
 Connect the adapter and verify the adapter address (it also may be `/dev/ttyUSB1`):
 ```bash
 $ ls -l /dev/ttyUSB0
 crw-rw---- 1 root dialout 166, 0 May 16 19:15 /dev/ttyUSB0